 \section{Abstract}

 We prove a closed formula for the integral of a power of a single $\psi$-class on strata of $k$-differentials.
-In many cases, these integrals correspond to intersection numbers on twisted double ramification cycles.
+In general, these integrals correspond to intersection numbers on twisted double ramification cycles.

-Then we conjecture an expression of a refinement of double ramification cycles according to the parity of spin structures.
+Then, we conjecture an expression of a refinement of double ramification cycles according to the parity of spin structures.
 Assuming that this conjecture is valid, we also compute the integral of a single $\psi$-class on the even and odd components of strata of $k$-differentials.

-As an application of these results we give a closed formula for the Euler characteristic of components of minimal strata of abelian differentials.
+As an application of these results we give a closed formula for the Euler characteristic of minimal strata of abelian differentials.